 Clifton Taylor lighting design

-Doug Fitch stage director
+Doug Fitch scenic and projection design, director